ArchiveBox/ArchiveBox/README.md

 ---

-ArchiveBox saves an archived copy of websites you choose into a local static HTML folder.
+ArchiveBox saves an archived copy of websites you choose into a local static HTML folder.  (网站存档 / 爬虫)

 Because modern websites are complicated and often rely on dynamic content, ArchiveBox saves the sites in a number of formats beyond what sites sites like